-\begin{itemize} \item \textbf{Y:} We computed our abundances using the \ion{Y}{II} lines at 488.3682~nm, 490.0119~nm, 508.742~nm, 512.3211~nm, 520.0406~nm, 528.9815~nm, 540.2774~nm, 554.4611~nm, and 572.88865~nm. \item \textbf{Zr:} We used the \ion{Zr}{I} lines at 480.587~nm, 481.563~nm, 482.804~nm, 612.744~nm, 613.455~nm, and 614.32~nm, and the \ion{Zr}{II} lines at 511.227~nm and 535.035~nm. \item \textbf{Ba:} We used the \ion{Ba}{II} lines at 585.36~nm and 649.70~nm, the same ones that GALAH uses.
-Then, since GALAH DR4 uses NLTE synthesis for Ba, after computing our Ba abundance per line, we applied the NLTE corrections provided for these two lines by \citet{Korotin15}, using the stellar parameters we computed to find the appropriate correction per line for each star.
-Finally, we computed the average abundance from these lines, as done for the other elements. \item \textbf{La:} We used \ion{La}{II} lines at 474.8726 nm, 480.4031 nm, 492.0965 nm, 529.082 nm, 530.3514 nm, and 639.0457 nm. \end{itemize}
+\begin{itemize} \item \textbf{Y:} We computed our abundances using the \ion{Y}{II} lines at 488.3682~nm, 490.0119~nm, 508.742~nm, 512.3211~nm, 520.0406~nm, 528.9815~nm, 540.2774~nm, 554.4611~nm, and 572.88865~nm. \item \textbf{Zr:} We used the \ion{Zr}{I} lines at 480.587~nm, 481.563~nm, 482.804~nm, 612.744~nm, 613.455~nm, and 614.32~nm, and the \ion{Zr}{II} lines at 511.227~nm and 535.035~nm. \item \textbf{Ba:} We used the \ion{Ba}{II} lines at 585.36~nm and 649.70~nm, the same as are used by GALAH.
+Then, since GALAH DR4 uses NLTE synthesis for Ba, we applied the NLTE corrections provided for these two lines by \citet{Korotin15} after computing our Ba abundance per line.
+We used the stellar parameters we computed to determine the appropriate correction per line for each star.
+Finally, we computed the average abundance from these lines as for the other elements. \item \textbf{La:} We used \ion{La}{II} lines at 474.8726 nm, 480.4031 nm, 492.0965 nm, 529.082 nm, 530.3514 nm, and 639.0457 nm. \end{itemize}

 The mean abundance ratio $\left\langle \mathrm{[X/Fe]} \right\rangle$ for each element was computed using the line-by-line absolute abundances of each element.
-Most s-process elements have very few available and reliable lines, so each line was visually inspected to ensure the quality of the fit and individual lines were removed in a star-by-star basis when our model did not appropriately reproduce them.
+Most s-process elements have very few available and reliable lines, so each line was visually inspected to ensure the quality of the fit, and individual lines were removed on a star-by-star basis when our model did not reproduce them appropriately.
 We express our abundance values relative to the Sun, adopting the solar reference values of \citet{Grevesse2007}, as done for GALAH DR3 and DR4 \citep{2021Buder, 2025Buder}.
-Note that GALAH uses zero-point corrections on their solar reference to match the literature (see Sect.
-6.2.1. and Table 8 in \citealt{2025Buder}), however, we decided to use the values published by \citet{Grevesse2007} and discuss the effect of these zero-point corrections in Sect.~\ref{sec:comparison-abu}. \Ana{The final abundances for Y, Zr, Ba and La are presented in Table~\ref{table:HRresults}.
-Additionally, Fig. \ref{fig:lines} shows one line per element of interest for three example stars to illustrate the quality of our fits.
-The targets selected for this illustration have different enough \Teff, \logg, \FeH to be representative of the sample.}
+GALAH uses zero-point corrections on their solar reference to match the literature (see Sect.
+6.2.1. and Table 8 in \citealt{2025Buder}), but we decided to use the values published by \citet{Grevesse2007} and discuss the effect of these zero-point corrections in Sect.~\ref{sec:comparison-abu}. \Ana{The final abundances for Y, Zr, Ba, and La are presented in Table~\ref{table:HRresults}.
+Additionally, Fig. \ref{fig:lines} shows one line per element of interest for three example stars to illustrate the quality of our fits. \Teff, \logg, and \FeH of these targets are different enough to be representative of the sample.}